maccettura/maccettura.github.io/resume.md

 `2017-`
 <span class="job-title">Lead .NET Developer, <em>Rightpoint</em></span>

-- Lead a team in a complete application rewrite for a major transportation company.
+- Lead a team in a complete application rewrite for Frontier Airlines.
 The solution was built with Optimizely and specifically utilized features such as personalization, Find and the headless API’s to deliver a modern booking flow for their customers and a more streamlined content management system for their team.
-- Architected highly performant and scalable modules for a massive and complex data migration of a legacy CMS into Sitecore.
+- Architected highly performant and scalable modules for a massive and complex data migration of a legacy CMS into Sitecore for the State of Michigan.
 Orchestrated the tooling so that I could leverage the modern API’s of .NET 5 in specific areas while working with the restrictions of the Sitecore API’s in legacy .NET Framework.
-- Utilized Optimizely Commerce to build a sample ordering website for a large supplier of building materials.
+- Utilized Optimizely Commerce to build a sample ordering website for Azek/TimberTek.
 Built an integration to leverage client’s existing DAM, also built tooling to synch inventory data from client’s existing PIM.

 ### Previously